-I am alone when I am the only one with greying hair at large events back home, even among women the same age, or much, much older.
+I am alone when I am the only one with greying hair at large events back home, even among women the same age, and those much older.

 I am alone when I have to explain to my sons that they can’t respond physically to their frustration or anger in my proximity because of our gender difference.

 I am alone, at 51, this time last year, when I have to explain to my husband–that even though I have traveled the world, by myself, I can’t use the bathroom at the rest stop off the highway, after midnight, unless he accompanies me to the door, and watches while I check, yes, each of the stalls, and remains outside, yes, until I use the toilet, yes, even as I wash my hands, and yes, then waits to walk me back to the car, even if he really needs to pee bad and even if, and especially because, the door to the men’s room is on the other side of the poorly lit, unattended building.
 I am alone when he is amused by my requests.

-I am alone last summer when the ferry captain asks if he can have a hug too, and taken off guard, and wanting to be friendly, oblige, and I’m not sure, but I’m pretty sure, did I just feel his hand brush across my ass; he did?; and I am appalled, not because of his hand, but because I say nothing, and mostly because I obliged his request, and because I don’t know why.
+I was alone last summer when the ferry captain asked if he could have a hug too, and taken off guard, and wanting to be friendly, Ioblige, and I’m not sure, but I’m pretty sure, and of course, I’m sure: he just brushed his hand across my ass.

 I was alone last night when I sat on the couch, by myself, and watched as the first woman candidate for President of the United States took the stage across from a man who bragged about sexual assault.

 I was alone when no one else in my house sensed how important this moment was, or how personal it was.